Visiting Japan was an absolute pleasure. For many reasons, we were grateful we went there after China.

 While China is impressive with its massive infrastructural growth in a short period of time.
 It has not brought the society along at the same rate.
-You can read about my views of China by clicking here.
+Where Japan is gentile, China is brash.
+Where Japan is spotlessly clean China is grimy.
+For some contrasts you can read about my views of China by clicking here.

-Japan is different.
-Over the last 25 or so years as it recovered from an economic disaster the society has remained resolute and has not lost its humanity.
+Japan is unique.
+Over the last 25 or so years while it's been trying to recover from an economic disaster the society has remained resolute and has not lost its humanity.
 The people are gracious, helpful and polite.

-It is like Switzerland on steroids.
-Managing to maintain outstanding standards in a large population spread over a large area.
+It's like Switzerland on steroids.
+Managing to maintain outstanding standards with a large dense population cramped into concentrated areas like Tokyo and Osaka.

-Our trip was 26 days and included Tokyo, where we stayed in Kawasaki (close to relatives).
-Hiroshma.
-Saga (trying to book last minute we couldn’t find any reasonably priced hotels in Fukuoka or Nagasaki so used Saga as a base from which to visit them).
-Kyoto (from here we visited Kobe and Nara) and Nagano.
+Our trip was over 26 days and included Tokyo, where we stayed in Kawasaki (close to relatives), Hiroshima, Saga (trying to book last minute over a public holiday weekend we couldn’t find any reasonably priced hotels in Fukuoka or Nagasaki so used Saga as a base to visit them), Kyoto (from here we visited Kobe and Nara) and Nagano.

 From Tokyo we visited Mt Fuji and Hakone before heading to Osaka and back to Malaysia.